 This week I’m starting a 3 part series on ways you can learn more about your target audience.
-Over the last few weeks I’ve been spending a lot of time learning more about my audience and I’ve gain a lot of new info.
+Over the last few weeks, I’ve been spending a lot of time learning more about my audience and I’ve gained a lot of new info.

 Side Note: Before I start I’m currently running my Side Hustle Academy 2016 survey.
 This is my annual survey that I run to help me stay up to date with my audience.
 The survey is 8 questions in total, takes roughly 5 to 10 minutes, and you’ll also get a 50% discount on my first product when I launch it early next year.
 Take the survey by clicking here now.

-So in this weeks article I’m going to share the 3 exact social media strategies I use to learn more about my target audience.
-With sites like Facebook and Twitter you literally have an unlimited amount people you can tap into to learn about your target audience.
+So in this week’s article, I’m going to share the 3 exact social media strategies I use to learn more about my target audience.
+With sites like Facebook and Twitter, you literally have an unlimited number of people you can tap into to learn about your target audience.

-So if you are someone who’s just getting started with their side hustle or you’ve been around for a while these strategy will definitely help you.
+So if you are someone who’s just getting started with their side hustle or you’ve been around for a while this strategy will definitely help you.

 #1 Use Twitter #HashTags